What Is Approximate Estimate?

 B. Cubic Rate Or Cubic Meter Method:

-This method gives more exact result comparatively than the square meter method.
+This rough estimation method gives more exact results comparatively than the square meter method.

 For multi-storeyed buildings, the following assumptions are considered.